-It would have been easier for Québec to abandon its European ancestry.
+It would have been easier for Quebec to abandon its European ancestry.
 But it didn't.
-Everything about Québec says old-world charm.
+Everything about Quebec says old-world charm.
 You'll experience it riding through farmland on idyllic islands.
 Taste it in every superb farm-to-table meal.
-The more you discover Québec's culture, the more you'll appreciate why it has stayed true to its heart.
+The more you discover Quebec's culture, the more you'll appreciate why it has stayed true to its heart.

-1-2 Hike near the mighty St. Lawrence River and next to one of the most picturesque bays in the world | Explore Tadoussac, the first European fur trading post in the New World | Today the town is considered the preeminent spot for whale-watching in eastern North America Dolphins at two o'clock!
-You never know what you'll see as you walk along the awe-inspiring Saguenay Fjord and St. Lawrence River Look for breaching beluga, minke and fin whales during a boating excursion with a naturalist | Dine at charming restaurants where you can savor local specialties and experience the famous Charlevoix gastronomy.
+1-2 Hike near the mighty St. Lawrence River and next to one of the most picturesque bays in the world | Explore Tadoussac, the first fur trading post in the New World | Today the town is considered the preeminent spot for whale-watching in eastern North America | Walk along the awe-inspiring Saguenay Fjord and St. Lawrence River | Look for whales and other marine life during a boat ride with a naturalist | Dine at charming restaurants where you can savor the famous Charlevoix gastronomy.

-3-4 Ferry to rural Isle-aux-Coudres and spin past old stone cottages, white-steepled churches and farms selling cider | Stop at Les Moulins, an early 19th-century stone windmill and watermill that still churn out wheat and buckwheat flour for fresh bread Walk through forests of conifer and yellow birch to stunning Lac Georges | Hike across the taiga, a rich tundra-like ecosystem, in beautiful Parc des Grands-Jardins.
+3-4 Ferry to rural Isle-aux-Coudres and spin past old stone cottages, white-steepled churches and farms selling cider | Stop at Les Moulins, an early 19th-century stone windmill and watermill that still churn out wheat and buckwheat flour | Walk through forests of conifer and yellow birch to stunning Lac Georges | Hike across the taiga, a rich tundra-like ecosystem, in beautiful Parc des Grands-Jardins.

-5-6 Ride bucolic roads stopping to visit artisans, vintners and organic farmers on Île d’Orléans, a little island with apple orchards, stone windmills and Normandy-style cottages | Stop for a self-guided tour at Manoir Mauvide-Genest, one of the best-preserved houses on the island | Enjoy sweeping vistas and pastoral roads before zipping to enchanting Québec City Bike to the Plains of Abraham, site of a famous 1759 battle between the British and French Meander through old Québec City on a historical walking tour.
+5-6 Ride bucolic roads stopping to visit artisans, vintners and organic farmers on Île d’Orléans, a little island with apple orchards, stone windmills and Normandy-style cottages | Stop for a self-guided tour at Manoir Mauvide-Genest, one of the best-preserved houses on the island | Enjoy sweeping vistas and pastoral roads before zipping to enchanting Quebec City | Bike to the Plains of Abraham, site of a famous 1759 battle | Meander through old Quebec City on a historical walking tour.